 Politics & History

-The birthplace of Judaism and Christianity, the written history of Israel (or Palestine, or The Holy Land) and its peoples goes back to pre-Old Testament times and, some would say, the dawn of Creation.
+The birthplace of Judaism and Christianity, the written history of this region and its peoples goes back to pre-Old Testament times and, some would say, the dawn of Creation.
 But if you want a Bible, Torah, or Qur’an class, please consult an appropriate religious scholar.
 The area comprising today’s Israel has been invaded by Greeks, Romans, Arabs of many empires, European Crusaders, Mongols, Ottomans and Napoleonic forces.

 While these ancient influences are profoundly interwoven with the country we see today, the story of the modern Israel is inextricably linked to the rise of fascism and anti-Semitism in Europe.

 Post-war, intentions by the British to establish a Jewish state within Palestine were shelved due to concerns that such action would destabilise the area, on which Britain was dependent for oil.
-Despite British efforts to limit immigration and the further promotion of such a state, effectively stateless Jews from Europe and neighbouring Arab countries ‘illegally’ entered Palestine, boosting the Jewish population to a third of residents.
-In the face of these factors, the Zionist independence movement gained momentum and a low-level guerilla war ensued, culminating in the bombing of the King David hotel in 1946, used as a British military headquarters, which led to the deaths of 91.
+Despite British efforts to limit immigration and the further promotion of such a state, effectively stateless Jews from Europe and neighbouring Arab countries entered Palestine, boosting the Jewish population to a third of residents.
+In the face of these factors, the Zionist independence movement gained momentum and a low-level guerilla war ensued, culminating, in 1946, in the bombing of the King David hotel, used as a British military headquarters, leading to the deaths of 91.

 Despite this, or perhaps due to this, tensions in the area skyrocketed, both Arabs and Jews rapidly mobilising armed forces and soon there was a state of war between the two factions.
 In 1948 the formation of the State of Israel was announced by the Jewish People’s Council, the state being rapidly recognised by the world’s major powers.
 However, bordering Arab states did not acknowledge Israel, or the plans to partition Palestine, and so the first of many regional wars ensued.